micheles/micheles.github.io/author.md

 title: Michele Simionato
 ---

-I have been the main developer of the OpenQuake Engine starting from January 2014.
+Recently I have become the main developer of the OpenQuake Engine.
 Before that I had a long and variegated professional history.

 I started out as a Theoretical Physicist, with a master degree from Padua University, with a specialization in Astrophysics and